-In principle, live chat is an irrefutab’y customer-centric offering. simultaneously promises the comfort of conversational support with the convenience of digital engagernent.
+In principle, live chat is an irrefutably customer-centric offering.
+It simultaneously promises the comfort of conversational support with the convenience of digital engagement.

 In practice, many live chat programs fail to keep that promise.
-The agents may not cornmunicate in a natural, personal manner.
+The agents may not communicate in a natural, personal manner.
 Live chat agents, moreover, may lack empowerment to resolve complex issues.
 Combined with long wait times, unintuitive platforms and poor overall user experiences, live chat often becomes the antithesis of customer centricity.
-It subjects customers to slow, in-wersonal interactions before ultimately asking thern to escalate to another channel.
+It subjects customers to slow, impersonal interactions before ultimately asking them to escalate to another channel.